4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP Row` command <!-- REF #_method_.VP Row.Summary -->returns a new range object referencing a specific row or rows<!-- END REF -->.
+The `VP Row` command<!-- REF #_method_.VP Row.
+Summary -->returns a new range object referencing a specific row or rows<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *row* parameter defines the first row of the row range.
 Pass the row index (counting begins at 0) in this parameter.
-If the range contains multiple rows, you should also use the optional *rowCount* parameter.
+Pass the row index (counting begins at 0) in this parameter.

-The optional *rowCount* parameter allows you to define the total number of rows of the range. *rowCount* must be greater than 0.
-If omitted, the value will be set to 1 by default.
+In the *row* parameter, you can define the row(s) of the cell range's position. *rowCount* must be greater than 0.
+Pass the row index (counting begins at 0) in this parameter.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 If not specified, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`

 #### Exemplo